Skip to Content

 “I wouldn’t say I regret picking any classes because they all just help you out in the end,” Molina said.
 “In high school, you are also learning what you do and don’t like, so I would’ve preferred to stay in criminal justice from the start since it is what I plan on doing after high school.”

-After some time, a student’s bond will get stronger with their teachers.
+After some time, a student’s bond gets stronger with their teachers.

 Early College students are a mix of all types of students.
 Each student has their own path.